Javed Burki: Early life and family

 Javed Burki is the son of General Wajid Ali Khan Burki (1900–1988).
-General Burki's sister-in-law, Shaukat Khanum (Burki), was the mother of Imran Khan, the former Prime Minister of Pakistan.
-Another of Burki's cousins, Majid Khan, also served as Pakistan's cricket captain.
+General Burki's sister-in-law, Shaukat Khanum (Burki), was the mother of Imran Khan, cricketer and a former Prime Minister of Pakistan.
+Another of Burki's cousins, Majid Khan, also was Pakistan's cricket captain.

-Burki's brothers include Dr. Nausherwan Khan Burki, a founding member of the Shaukat Khanum Memorial Cancer Hospital & Research Centre, and Jamshed Burki, a career civil servant Interior Secretary.
+Burki's brothers include Nausherwan Burki, a founding member of the Shaukat Khanum Memorial Cancer Hospital & Research Centre, and Jamshed Burki, a career civil servant who was the Interior Secretary.

+Career

+Cricket

+Burki played in 25 Test matches from 1960 to 1969, captaining Pakistan on its tour of England in 1962.
+He later was an ICC match referee.